Not Accepting Guests

 Staying in hostels you meet other travellers, which is cool too but couchsurfing with a local you get a deeper cut of the culture in a place.

 Plus, Couchsurfing is just a great way to learn how incredibly open, warm and friendly the world is.
 People are good, I'm convinced of that.

-Brewing, pottery (especially raku), cooking, food science, working on farms, perfume, consumer psychology, not wearing shoes, archery, strength training, making bread, sailing, yoga.
+Brewing and craft beer (I am a Certified Cicerone), wood work, pottery (especially raku), cooking, food science, working on farms, perfume, consumer psychology, not wearing shoes, archery, strength training, making bread, sailing, yoga.